adrianacrumin/AdrianaCruz-Portfolio/Who Scores the Likes? A Player-Based Analysis of Inter Miami's Instagram/README.md

 ---
 ### Project Overview

-STILL ACTIVELY WORKING ON IT
+WILL START WORKING ON THIS SUMMER 2025
 ### Key Questions
 - Is the “Messi Effect” still going strong after the initial hype?
 - Which players show up most in Inter Miami's photo posts?